 Over the years there have been several inquiries and much speculation about the loss of the Hood.
 Why did that mighty warship blow up?

 Perhaps the best answer is to attribute her loss to poor ship design.
 During the Battle of Jutland in 1916, three British battlecruisers blew up when struck by plunging gunfire from German ships.
 British ship designers were acutely aware of that experience, and they took it into account as they designed and built the Hood.
 Nevertheless, for the sake of speed, they still made compromises on the thickness of deck armor.
 The scale of Hood‘s protection, though adequate for the Jutland era, was at best marginal against the new generation of big-gunned capital ships.
 The Royal Navy was fully cognizant of the ship’s armor protection flaws.
-When Admiral Phillips, British squadron commander, encountered the Bismarck in May 1941, he quickly closed range with the enemy so as to decrease the probability of plunging fire penetrating the Hood’s relatively modest deck armor.
+When Admiral Holland, British squadron commander, encountered the Bismarck in May 1941, he quickly closed range with the enemy so as to decrease the probability of plunging fire penetrating the Hood’s relatively modest deck armor.
 Unfortunately, the maneuver did not work.
 A shell from the Bismarck smashed through the aft decking, exploded two of the Hood’s ammunition magazines, and blew the ship apart.

 It is interesting to note that the much more heavily armored Bismarck later withstood a heavy pounding from many British naval units, and her topsides were virtually destroyed.
 But gunfire alone was unable to sink her.
-Finally, late on May 27, 1941, three days after the destruction of the Hood, the Bismarck was sunk by a combination of British torpedoes and scuttling actions by her own crew.
+Finally, late on May 27, 1941, three days after the destruction of the Hood, the Bismarck was sunk by a combination of British gunfire, torpedoes and scuttling actions by her own crew.

 Thousands of brave men, British and German, had been sacrificed in a few short days of naval warfare.